Flowminder/FlowKit/docs/source/developer/dev_environment_setup.md

 # Setting up a development environment

-## Starting up the FlowKit components
+## Option 1: Starting up all FlowKit components inside a dockerised development environment

 For convenience, FlowKit comes with a dockerised development environment.
 You can start up a development version of all components by running: